sindelio/IoT-project/README.md

 Indepth details about the project can be found in the report file (although it's written in Portuguese):
-Internet of "things": controlling actuators through an Internet page
+Internet of "things": controlling actuators through an Internet page.pdf